KSP-KOS/KOS/doc/source/tutorials/basictutorial.rst

     set TotalRadius to OrbitHeight + KerbinRadius.
     set OrbitalPeriod to ship:orbit:period.
     return (2 * 3.1416 * TotalRadius) / OrbitalPeriod.
-    print "this will be skipped".
+    // everything after the return command will be skipped because a return command ends a function. print "this will be skipped".
   }